Artistic and academic

 You can find information about current opportunities, residencies and any future commission opportunities below.

-Marie Smith, a London-based neurodivergent visual artist, is digital artist in residence at the Horniman.
+Marie Smith, a London-based neurodivergent visual artist, was digital artist in residence at the Horniman in 2023.

-Marie’s six-month residency at the Horniman will run concurrently with another at the Museum of Art and Photography (MAP) in Bangalore, as part of a joint project.
-The joint residencies are in partnership with curator and expert in photography Zelda Cheatle
+Marie’s six-month residency at the Horniman ran concurrently with another at the Museum of Art and Photography (MAP) in Bangalore, as part of a joint project.
+The joint residencies were in partnership with curator and expert in photography Zelda Cheatle

-Marie will research and explore three elements – people, soil and trees – in the Horniman’s Nature Trail, Gardens and collections.
-She will be documenting her residency and sharing her experiences on her website, ahead of a digital exhibition hosted by the Horniman in autumn 2023.
+Marie researched and explored three elements – people, soil and trees – in the Horniman’s Nature Trail, Gardens and collections.
+She documented her residency and shared her experiences on her website, as well as in a digital exhibition hosted by the Horniman.

 Artist Maia Conran is the Horniman Museum Arts Fellow.
 The Fellowship, in collaboration with University of the Arts London (UAL), will take place in dialogue with the 茶, चाय, Tea (Cha, Chai, Tea) Exhibition.